andreas5588/openflights_dataset/README.md

 * :heavy_check_mark: navaids.csv (11.020 of 11.020 rows loaded)
 * :heavy_check_mark: planes.dat (246 of 246 rows loaded)
 * :heavy_check_mark: regions.csv (3.964 of 3.964 rows loaded)
-* :heavy_check_mark: routes.dat (667.663 of 67.663 rows loaded)
+* :heavy_check_mark: routes.dat (67.663 of 67.663 rows loaded)
 * :heavy_check_mark: runways.csv (42.932 of  rows 42.932 loaded)

-You find the raw data files within docker container in folder: /opt/irisbuild/data/
+You find the raw data files within docker container in folder: /opt/irisbuild/data for your own tests with the LOAD DATA command.
+The sql statements that are used to load the data for this project can be found in file [/src/ddl/02_create_db_model.sql](/src/ddl/02_create_db_model.sql)

-## Visual representation of the data model
+## Documentation details about the data model

- The Tables are created in SCHEMA dc_data_flights.
+ The Tables are created in Namespace *OPENFLIGHTS* with SCHEMA *dc_data_flights*.
 The tables were named according to the files from which the data originated.

 You found more details about the content of the tables and columns within the database.
 The IRIS CREATE TABLE *%DESCRIPTION* option was used for the purpose to document the datamodel.
 ![all tables and row counts](/doc/datamodel_remarks.png)

-FKs are not all set... cause of data inconsistencies, indices are still missing ... stay tune
+These are the tables in this model
 ![all tables and row counts](/doc/datamodel.png)

-## data model documentation in folder /doc/dbdoc
+### Browsable db documentation in folder /doc/dbdoc

 In the folder /doc/dbdoc you will find a complete html based documentation of the data model.
 The documentation contains details about table and column names as well as data types and relationships.
 To use the documentation, simply open the file /doc/dbdoc/index.html with a webbroser: [See here](/doc/dbdoc/index.html)